The Empress and Me

 The Empress and Me Tour Schedule

-Hosted by Confucius Institute of the University of Aberdeen
+Hosted by Confucius Institute of the University of Liverpool

-The Empress and Me is tour-ready and available for 2024 - 2025.
+The Empress and Me is tour-ready and available for booking.
 Contact us for dates!

 Meet the real-life Princess Der Ling!